WhatIfWeDigDeeper/lsWin/README.md

 # dirMac
 Use "dir" command with Mac terminal

-add to your .bash_profile and restart the terminal `dir(){ ls; }`
+add to your .bash_profile or .zshrc if you're using z-shell and restart the terminal `dir(){ ls; }`